-As shown in Figure 2, both EUD designs can connect to the MA solution over Government Private Cellular or Government Private Wireless Networks without the need for a separate Dedicated Outer VPN or RD.
-When connecting over any other black transport network, EUDs must use a Dedicated Outer VPN or a Government RD to connect to the MA solution.
+As shown in Figure 2, both EUD designs can connect to the MA solution over Government Private Cellular or Government Private Wireless Networks or Government Private Wired Networks without the need for a separate Dedicated Outer VPN or RD.
+When connecting over any other Black Transport Network, EUDs must use a Dedicated Outer VPN or a Government RD to connect to the MA solution.
 When an EUD includes a Dedicated Outer VPN, that VPN is used to establish the Outer layer of IPsec to the government infrastructure and is included within the CSfC Solution Boundary.
-The Dedicated Outer VPN must be connected to the computing platform utilizing an Ethernet cable or WPA2 (see Section 12.9 and Section 12.10).
+The Dedicated Outer VPN must be connected to the computing platform using an Ethernet cable (see Sections 12.10 and 12.11).
 The computing platform then terminates the Inner layer of encryption.
 Although only required as described above, a Dedicated Outer VPN can be used to connect to any transport network for any of the EUD solution designs.
 Similarly, an EUD can use a Government RD to connect to any transport network.
-The Government RD is part of the CSfC Solution Boundary, and acts as an intermediary between the desired transport network and the

-EUD and is to be protected from unauthorized use and tampering.
-Similar to the Government RD, the Dedicated Outer VPN must be protected from unauthorized use and tampering.
+The Government RD is part of the CSfC Solution Boundary, and acts as an intermediary between the desired transport network and the EUD and is to be protected from unauthorized use and tampering.
+Similar to the Government RD, the Dedicated Outer VPN must be protected from unauthorized use and tampering unauthorized use and tampering.